Gotsmy/dcFBA/README.md

 # dcFBA
-Supporting information to the manuscript "Optimizing Fed-Batch Processes with Dynamic Control Flux Balance Analysis".
+Supporting information to the manuscript "Optimizing Fed-Batch Processes with Dynamic Control Flux Balance Analysis" currently in submission.

 ## Files
 * ``00_files`` contains the metabolic model as well as some pre and postprocessing scripts used in the simulations.